peavey2787/kaswasm/README.md

 This project uses the Kaspa core devs' WASM SDK to create a Kaspa wallet in the browser.

-Download the kaspa wasm sdk from [https://aspectron.org/en/projects/kaspa-wasm.html](https://aspectron.org/en/projects/kaspa-wasm.html) and unzip it in the same folder as this `index.html` file on a web server to use.
+Place the kaswasm folder in a web host (e.g., XAMPP’s htdocs directory), then navigate to http://localhost/kaswasm to start.

+Ensure you have the latest version of the kaspa wasm sdk from [https://aspectron.org/en/projects/kaspa-wasm.html](https://aspectron.org/en/projects/kaspa-wasm.html) and unzip it.
+Then navigate to 'C:\Users\lapto\Downloads\kaspa-wasm32-sdk-v1.0.1\kaspa-wasm32-sdk\web\kaspa' replacing 'v1.0.1' with the latest version.
+Copy the kaspa.js and kaspa_bg.wasm file into '\kaswasm\kas-wasm'.
+If you experience unexpected behavior after updating/changing versions you may have to revert back to v1.0.1 or make changes to the wasm-wrapper.

 ## Quick Demo: Using wasm-wrapper